 - The parties began to see each other at Ms Cham’s home where Mr Cha occasionally stayed overnight.

-- Mr Cham provided financial support to Ms Sha, by way of monthly and lump-sum payments.
+- Mr Cham provided financial support to Ms Sha through monthly and lump-sum payments.
 The payments were applied towards Ms Sha’s rental accommodation and general living expenses as she no longer worked at the massage parlour.

 - The parties entered into a Financial Agreement in August 2012.